Joey-TS/DailyHire_repo/README.md

 <br>
 To run the app, run 'npm start'.
 <br>
-To run the JSON file (used as pseudo database) run npx json-server --watch data/db.json --port 8000
+To run the JSON file (used as pseudo database) run npx json-server --watch data/db.json --port 8000 (Please note, this command must also be run in a seperate terminal)